 [Note: although this doesn’t strictly convert an ortho-, para- director to a meta- director, it’s also worth looking at benzylic bromination as another route to meta- directors, since alkyl halides are so versatile.
-We’ll cover this in the footnotes. ]
+We’ll cover this in Note 1 ]

 Going back to our example, we see that working backwards from the carboxylic acid gives us an alkyl group (so long as it’s not t-butyl, the exact identity isn’t important, since KMnO4 chews up all alkyl groups with at least one benzylic C-H bond to give carboxylic acids).

 Synthesis of this para-disubstituted molecule requires that we start with the Friedel-Crafts alkylation, followed by nitration.